,

 1. Who may start an Alberta approved farmers’ market?

-A proposed market must be Approved farmers’ markets must operate on a non-profit basis.
+Approved farmers’ markets must operate on a nonprofit basis.
 To achieve this, they may be sponsored by:

-an agricultural society - Agricultural Societies Act (Alberta)
+4. an agricultural society formed under the Agricultural Societies Act (Alberta)

 OR

-Cooperatives Act (Alberta) as a new generation cooperative
+2. Cooperatives Act (Alberta) as a new generation cooperative operating on a Reduced Profit basis.

 2. How do I apply to have my market become an Alberta approved farmers’ market?

 An application must be completed in full and submitted to the Farmers’ Market Specialist along with any accompanying documentation.
-The application is available online at www.sunnygirl.ca.
-All applications will be brought to the Approved Farmers’ Market Advisory Panel for consideration.
-A written decision will be made within 4 - 6 weeks of submission.
+The Program application is available online at www.sunnygirl.ca.
+All applications will be reviewed by the Farmers’ Market Specialist with a written decision being made within 2 - 4 weeks of submission.

 3. What is the difference between a board of directors and an advisory committee?